OscarJuJi/OscarJuJi/README.md

-<h2 align="left">Hi 👋!
+<h2 align="left">Hello there 👋!
 My name is Oscar Juarez and I'm a I am a final-year Artificial Intelligence Engineering student with strong knowledge in programming logic, problem analysis,
 and problem-solving.
 I have an intermediate command of English (B2), from Mexico City</h2>

 ###